MECH ENG 4106 - Aerospace Propulsion

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Explain propulsion systems (turbojets, turbofans, ramjets, ducted rockets, scramjets, chemical and electrical space propulsion (review) and non-traditional space propulsion systems) and their application to aerospace vehicles; 2 Demonstrate skills to analytically and numerically solve problems related to aerospace propulsion systems both on paper and using numerical methods; 3 Demonstrate skills in working independently with minimal supervision; 4 Demonstrate skills in critical evaluation of scientific literature; 5 Demonstrate skills in working as a team member; and 6 Demonstrate skills in planning and presentation of scientific talks and reports.
+1 Gain knowledge of propulsion systems (turbojets, turbofans, ramjets, ducted rockets, scramjets, chemical and electrical space propulsion (review) and non-traditional space propulsion systems) and their application to aerospace vehicles.
+2 Develop the knowledge and skills to analytically and numerically solve problems related to aerospace propulsion systems both on paper and using numerical methods.
+3 Develop skills in working independently with minimal supervision.
+4 Develop skills in critical evaluation of scientific literature.
+5 Develop skills in working as a team member.
+6 Develop skills in planning and presentation of scientific talks and reports.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1-2 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 1,2,4,6 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 1,2,3,5 Skills of a high order in interpersonal understanding, teamwork and communication.
 5,6 A proficiency in the appropriate use of contemporary technologies.
 2,4,6 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 1-6 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
 1-6

 1) Course notes